UPPMAX/HPC-python/docs/packages.rst

 .. hint::

-   - On Bianca (with no internet), Conda is the first choice when installing packages, because there is a local mirror of most of the Conda repositories.
-Check the [On Bianca Cluster extra reading](https://uppmax.github.io/HPC-python/bianca.html) for more info.
+   - On Bianca (with no internet), Conda is the first choice when installing packages, because there is a local mirror of most of the Conda repositories.        - Check the `On Bianca Cluster extra reading <https://uppmax.github.io/HPC-python/bianca.html>` for more info.

 Using Conda
 '''''''''''